story75/toasty-engine/packages/timer/README.md

 await waitForMilliseconds(1000); // wait for 1 second

-// Or you may somewhere have to wait for a certain amount of in-game ticks to have passed await gameTimer.waitForTicks(60); // wait for 60 ticks to have passed, this may be more than 60 update calls if the game is lagging or with more or less speed
+// Or you may somewhere have to wait for a certain amount of in-game ticks to have passed await gameTimer.waitForTicks(60); // wait for 60 ticks to have passed, this may be more than 60 update calls if the game is lagging or running with less speed
 ```

 ## License